sjtuzl/java101/README.md

-There is a forked repo from https://github.com/daftendirekt-efz/java101
+This is a forked repo from https://github.com/daftendirekt-efz/java101